 Elaine took the next day off plotting and visited Granny Bea’s grave.
 The leaves skittered in the cool wind and rain clouds chased each other across the sky.
 It was grey and dull, and the air smelt like rain.
 She hurried home and put homemade beef and veg soup on, enjoying the smells through the house.
 She missed Granny’s cooking and wished they could spend just 1 more evening together.
 Feeling sad she went to bed early.

 Early the next morning she was up showered and ready for revenge.
 Her Flumoxanine look-alikes had arrived, she collected them at the post office.
 Then on to the chemist where she bought a box of condoms, ribbed, some cheap floral perfume called “Misty Roses” of all things and a bright red lipstick.
-Elaine herself wore peachy and nude colours so thought that the red would be gaudy enough.
+Elaine herself wore peachy and nude colors so thought that the red would be gaudy enough.

 Sally’s house was also deserted.
 Elaine went into the bright bedroom looking for the laundry basket.
 In it she found Ben’s pants.
 Taking the lipstick, she smeared it onto her own lips and then along the inside of the zip, careful not to make it too obvious.
 She then stuffed the open condom wrapper deep into the back pocket.
 Taking the perfume bottle, she sprinkled it under Ben’s pillow.
-Hoping that she had the correct side of the bed, according to the smokes and battered Western on the bedside table she did.
+Hoping that she had the correct side of the bed, according to the smokes and battered Western on the bedside table she thought she did.
 She then found a two-day old work shirt, dirty around the collar and put a few drops onto it, carefully replacing it under the other clothes in the hamper.
 “Bye bye Sally!” she called gaily as she left, undetected.

 The weekend was quiet, and Elaine potted around the house.
 By Monday morning she was craving some company and made her way to the diner for breakfast.
 She noticed that Marlaine wasn’t in, with a smirk.
-She ordered from a new waitress strangely called “Precious”.
+She ordered from a new waitress strangely called “Precious.”
 Sipping the hot, strong coffee she could overhear most of the chatter in the diner.

 “Yes poor Marlaine, finding him like that, imagine!” an elderly lady said to her friend.
 “Apparently they were having difficulties in the bedroom” she sniggered.
 “But to hang yourself…” her friend said.
 Elaine froze.
 “She had to cut him down herself” the old lady tut-tutted.
 Elaine couldn’t believe it, what had she done?
 She only wanted to cause some problems not cause a death.